Herdi Prenga

-Herdi Besnik Prenga (born 31 August 1994) is a professional footballer who plays as a centre-back for Honvéd Budapest.
+Herdi Besnik Prenga (born 31 August 1994) is a professional footballer who plays as a centre-back for RFS in Latvian Optibet Virslīga.
 Born in Croatia, he represents Albania internationally.

 Early life and youth career

-Herdi Prenga was born in Zadar, Croatia from parents of Albanian descent.
+Herdi Prenga was born in Zadar, Croatia to parents of Albanian descent.
 His father Besnik is a former Albanian international footballer in years 1992–1994.
 He started his youth career at GNK Dinamo Zagreb Academy.
 In 2013, he became professional as he gained entry with the first team of GNK Dinamo Zagreb.

 Club career

 Sesvete

 In Summer 2013 Prenga was loaned out for 6 months to NK Sesvete in Druga HNL (2.
 HNL) for the first half of the 2013–14 season.

 2013–14 season

 He made it his first senior debut with Sesvete on 17 August 2013 playing full 90-minutes in the opening match against Gorica, finished in a clean 3–0 victory.
 He scored 1 goal during the season, concretely on 28 September 2013 in the 8th game week against Solin finished in the 2–0 victory where Prenga scored the opening goal in the 17th minute.
 He became a regular and important player for the team as he played in total 17 matches out 19 all full 90-minutes and missed out just 2 matches due to the suspension for completing the number of yellow cards (3) exactly two times as he received in total 6 yellow cards.